|Q.||Where do we direct questions/concerns?|

 |A.||We continue to maintain 6 feet of social distancing and disinfecting procedures between lunch groups.
 Allergy protocols are followed in all spaces.|

 |A||Yes, the policy has been changed to now prioritize students over 2 miles from the school.
 Please click here to view the policy updates for transportation.|

-|A.||The District is currently evaluating the use of bus monitors for the fall.
-Students will be provided with guidance about where to sit through assigned seats.
+|A.||Masks are required for the students and the bus driver at all times.
+Students will be provided an assigned seat, with empty spaces between students for physical distancing.
 Drivers routinely monitor students while on the bus.
 All safety requirements from DESE will be followed including the reduced capacity on buses, mask requirements for all students, and air ventilation recommendations.|

 |A.||Remote technology support will be provided to both staff and families with our on-line help desk and through school based computer paraprofessionals.
-The online help desk ticket system is currently in place for staff, and is being developed for families.
-The link will be provided here and on our website when available.|

 |Q.||What should families with no wi-fi do during remote learning days?|

 |A.||If you do not have internet service, the district has worked with Comcast for eligible families to participate in their Internet Essentials program.
 New customers receive 60 days of complimentary Internet Essentials service, which then is available to all qualified low-income households for $9.95/month.|

 |Q.||What after school programs are running for the days kids are in school?|

 |A.||The Danvers Recreation Fun Club program and YMCA program runs on the days the students are in attendance for in-person learning.
 Please contact the programs directly for additional information.|